 Domestic violence is a pattern of assaultive and coercive behaviors that perpetrators use to control their intimate partners.
 These assaults occur in different forms, including physical, sexual, psychological and economic.
 If you feel you are a victim of domestic violence there are resources that can help.

-Missouri has new criminal statutes that deal with harassment and stalking.
-They went into effect August 28, 2008.
+Missouri has criminal statutes that deal with harassment and stalking.

 Stalking is conduct that serves no legitimate purpose that is directed at a specific person that causes that person to reasonably fear for his or her safety or causes that person emotional distress.
 This conduct may be in many forms such as calling, following, writing, emailing, etc. The new stalking law now includes conduct that is made with the intent to cause a person to reasonably fear for his or her family's safety as well as the safety of the family's pet or livestock.
-The statute is 565.225, RSMo.
-Click here to view the law.
+The statute is 565.225 RSMo.

 Harassment is conduct that includes unwanted communication that may be threatening, intimidating, frightening or causes emotional distress to another person.
 The new harassment law also has increased penalties for certain types of harassment.
 The statute is 565.090, RSMo.
 Click here to view the law.

-The Missouri Adult Abuse Act allows victims of domestic violence or stalking to file for orders of protection.
-To read more about the Missouri Adult Abuse Act (Chapter 455, RSMo.), click here.
-To obtain forms for filing orders of protection click here.
-Court clerks can assist you in filling out these forms.
+The Missouri Adult Abuse Act (Chapter 455, RSMo) allows victims of domestic violence or stalking to file for orders of protection.
+Court clerks CAN assist you in filling out orders of protection.